marc2332/bliss/doc/docs/config_slits.md

 First part of the file is the configuration of **real motors**, this is a classical [motor controller configuration](config_motctrl.md)

-Just note the negative sign to fix cabling choice: user convention is to be positive when *opening* slits
+* Note the negative sign to fix cabling choice: user convention is to be positive when *opening* slits
+* NB: `name` field is mandatory for Beacon Web Config tool to recognize device as a motor.

         -
           controller:
             class: IcePAP
             host: iceid219
+            name: secondary_blades
             axes:
                 -
                     name: ssf